fholger/openvr_fsr/README.md

-Modified OpenVR DLL with AMD FidelityFX SuperResolution / NVIDIA Image Scaling
+Modified OpenVR_FSR adding AMD FidelityFX SuperResolution / NVIDIA Image Scaling to SteamVR games, including Half-Life: Alyx.
 ---

 This modified openvr_api.dll allows you to apply either [AMD's FidelityFX SuperResolution](https://gpuopen.com/fidelityfx-superresolution/) or [NVIDIA's Image Scaling](https://github.com/NVIDIAGameWorks/NVIDIAImageScaling) to many SteamVR games, as long as they use D3D11.

+This fork adds a few missing functions that enable the DLL to work with Half-Life: Alyx, but was not throughly tested and has known issues.
+I make this code and DLL available in case anyone is interested in testing it and investigating the issues.
+Check out the [original version](https://github.com/fholger/openvr_fsr) and specially [issue #55](https://github.com/fholger/openvr_fsr/issues/55) for more details.

 ### About AMD's FidelityFX Super Resolution